Updated: September 23, 2021 02:43 PM

 Created: May 25, 2020 11:51 AM

-According to the MDH, 64.6% of Minnesotans had received at least one dose of a COVID-19 vaccine as of June 22.
+According to the MDH, 73.1% of Minnesota residents 16 and up have received at least one dose of COVID-19 vaccine as of Sept.
+21. 69.5% of Minnesotans have completed their vaccination series.

 Minnesota COVID-19 thresholds: